 Full time students should be aware that they have access to Medical and Dental coverage while at Acadia.

 Students in the full-time and part-time cohorts commence the M.Ed.
 Counselling program with a three-week on-campus Summer Institute that typically begins on the first weekday following the July 1 holiday.
-During these three weeks, students will attend an Orientation Day and a Summer Conference Day, and will complete two courses in daily morning and afternoon classes.
+During these three weeks, students will attend an Orientation Day and will complete two courses in daily morning and afternoon classes.

 All aspects of the admissions process are conducted separately/independently for the full-time and part-time cohorts, including review and shortlisting of applications, interviews, and admissions decisions.
-Applicants are encouraged to apply to the cohort model that best meets their graduate study needs and/or preferences.
+Therefore, applicants are asked to identify the cohort model that best meets their graduate study needs and/or preferences and make their application accordingly, to one cohort only.

 The M.Ed.
 Counselling program operates on a cohort model, which means that students stay with the same group from the beginning of their program through to graduation.
 Students who are admitted into a part-time cohort and wish to transfer to a full-time cohort must apply in writing to the Coordinator of Graduate Programs in Education by December 1st in order to be considered for transfer in the next academic year.
 The request for transfer will be considered along with all other full-time applications for the next intake period.
 Students who transfer to the full-time cohort will have to register in a sufficient number of courses in the following fall and winter semesters to be considered full-time students.